Creating RSS Feeds

 - datePublished - Date.

-Schema.org markup sample for news articles:
+Schema.org markup sample for news article:

 <div vocab="http://schema.org/" typeof="NewsArticle"> ... <h1 property="headline">Article title</h1> <span property="description">Article short description</span> <img itemprop="image" src="http://youwebsiteurl/pictures/thumbnail.jpg" /> <span itemprop="datePublished" content="1998-09-04T19:25:33+00:00">Today, 19:25</span> ... <div property="articleBody"> <p>Article full contents</p> ... </div> ... </div>